TheGitCommit/RedditFlow/README.md

     MONGO_URI="mongodb://localhost:27017/"
     ```

-4.  **Set Configuration:**
+3.  **Configure ETL Parameters:**
-    Edit the file `config/config.py` to choose which subreddits and how many posts you want to fetch.
+    Edit the file **`config/config.py`** to set the subreddits you want to target, the sorting method, and the maximum number of posts to fetch per run.

 ---